 Now some children will accept this teaching and never question the story again, but many will go on to ask. “why does God give us desires for things that are evil?”
 This really is a great moment to remind them of Genesis chapter one (this is also an extremely important philosophical truth), that God did not create anything that is evil.
 The fruit of the Tree of the Knowledge of Good and Evil is good and a benefit to humanity, and the desire for it is a good and natural desire.
-This is why God can say in Genesis three that, “they have become like us, knowing good and evil.”
-Think about it this way, if you could truly know all of the pain that a bad decision would cause, and I mean truly know the pain that your family and friends would experience, I mean actually feel the pain that they would feel, do you think you would make the same bad decision?
+This is why God can say in Genesis chapter three that, “they have become like us, knowing good and evil.”
+Think about it this way, if you could know all of the pain that a bad decision would cause, I mean truly know the pain that your family and friends would experience, and I mean actually feel the pain that they would feel, do you think you would make the same bad decisions?

 When I was in Middle School I once rode the bus home with a friend and did not tell my parents where I was going.
 My mom and dad called everyone they knew, and finally tracked me down at about midnight.
 I came home and I could instantly tell that my mom had been crying on the couch for hours.
 Now twenty years later, I am a father, and I am just know understanding how she must have felt.
 If I could have somehow possessed that knowledge when I was in Middle School, I would have never made that mistake.
 This is why it is so important for parents to constantly be cultivating relationships with their children and with God.
 Our relationships have to be cared for like gardens, so that we are able to pass on the knowledge that God has blessed us with, and so that our children feel safe to come to us when they make mistakes.
 Being raised by parents who loved me unconditionally, and taught me that God loved me in the same way, has been one of the greatest blessings in my life.